bdevel/crudmatic/README.md

 # Crudable Rails Engine

-A powerful Rails engine that provides instant CRUD (Create, Read, Update, Delete) functionality for your models with zero view duplication.
-Simply include the `CrudableRecord` concern in your models, configure attributes, and get a fully functional admin interface.
+A powerful Rails engine that automatically builds listing pages, forms, and show pages using a central customizable template, based on your ActiveRecord model columns.
+Simply include the `CrudableRecord` concern in your models, configure which attributes to display, and get a fully functional data entry interface.

 ## Features

-- ✅ **Zero View Duplication** - One engine, all your models
+- ✅ **Automatic View Generation** - One template system for all your models
 - ✅ **Flexible Configuration** - DSL-style configuration per model
 - ✅ **Bootstrap 5 Ready** - Modern, responsive UI out of the box
 - ✅ **JSON:API Endpoints** - RESTful JSON APIs following the JSON:API specification